Connect with us

 That became extra motivation for Cagulangan when he headed to DLSU for his rookie year back in Season 82.

-However, despite his status being a proven shotmaker during his high school years, what happened with his rookie season was short of what was expected.
+However, despite his status as a proven shotmaker during his high school years, his rookie season was short of expectations.

-Cagulangan found himself at the end of the bench in his first year with La Salle under the tutelage of Jermaine Byrd and Gian Nazario, only playing 34 minutes across four games with totals of just three points, 12 rebounds, four steals, and three assists.
+Cagulangan found himself at the end of the bench in his first year with La Salle under the tutelage of Jermaine Byrd and Gian Nazario.
+He only played 34 minutes across four games with totals of just three points, 12 rebounds, four steals, and three assists.

 Finding a Home in Maroon

-But his time with the Fighting Maroons needed to wait a bit due to the pandemic but what a pleasant gift he became when the league resumed play in 2022 for Season 84.
+His time with the Fighting Maroons needed to wait a bit due to the pandemic, but what a pleasant gift he became when the league resumed play in 2022 for Season 84.

 From becoming a bench warmer in La Salle, Cagulangan instantly etched his name in UP lore in Season 84 – ending a 36-year championship drought with a shot heard around the nation.